-As mentioned above Eskom is proposing to construct a 132kV power line with associated substations in order to strengthen the existing electricity supply in the area, and as such provide the area with adequate and reliable power supply to meet current and future demands.
-Therefore, three route alternatives exist for the proposed 132kV Randfontein powerline project, connecting from the existing Westgate substation to the newly proposed Fariaville substation site with a total distance of approximately 13.5 km.
+As mentioned above Eskom is proposing to construct an approximately 2.5km 132kV power line with associated substation in order to strengthen the existing electricity supply in the area, and as such provide the area with adequate and reliable power supply to meet current and future demands.
+Therefore, three route alternatives exist for the proposed 132kV Wolverkrans connection power line alignment.
+It is envisaged that the new route will T-off from the existing Elim-Tarlton 132kV line to the new proposed substation.
+The main purpose of the proposed powerline is to strengthen the existing electricity supply in the area, and as such provide the area with adequate and reliable power supply to meet current and future demands.

 A 500 metre (m) corridor was assessed along each of the proposed routes (250m on either side of the routes) to determine the potential environmental impacts and significance of these impacts associated with the proposed power line development.
-The main purpose of the proposed power line is to strengthen the existing electricity supply in the area, and as such provide the area with adequate and reliable power supply to meet current and future demands.